sitecrafting/Sanitizer/README.md

 #### Pre Conditions

 Before sanitizer starts you can instruct it via the config to import a database.
 It must contain the source and this can be a relative or an absolute path.
+It can also contain any number of supporting SQL files denoted by "source_{increment}" (see below)

 ```json
 "pre_conditions":